MischaU8/yumyum/modelling/create-a-hinged-box_v-nLVLdCUmA.md

 yum yum
-Floyd here with a quick look at creating a hinged box in plasticity start by creating a line that runs through the center of the default Cube select the cube in the line press C on the keyboard
+Floyd here with a quick look at creating a hinged box in Plasticity start by creating a line that runs through the center of the default Cube select the cube in the line press C on the keyboard